michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/gluten-free.md

 inputs:
   unpublish: false
 ---
-It’s scary and difficult traveling when you have a special diet.
-We want to help you as much as we are able to within our budget.
-We have listed below some possible options from our menu that may work for you.
-(Please note: Group Mission Trips cannot guarantee that cooking surfaces or utensils have not been in contact with gluten, so the very best way to be safe is to bring food with you.)
+Traveling with a special diet can feel challenging—but we’re here to help!
+At Group Mission Trips, we do our best to accommodate gluten-free needs within our resources and facility limits.

+*Please note:* We cannot guarantee that cooking surfaces or utensils have not come into contact with gluten.
+To stay safe, participants with celiac disease or severe gluten sensitivities should bring supplemental food items.

-Anything marked (\*) may contain gluten additives, double-check with our camp staff about those.&nbsp;
+Anything marked (\*) may contain gluten additives—please double-check with our camp staff before eating.

-Please scroll to the bottom to see more details about the gluten-free items we can provide at camp.

-**BREAKFAST**
+### **Breakfast**

+Possible gluten-free options include:

 * Eggs\*
 * Sausage\*